edwardUL99/DockerWizard/README.md

     - 2: The tag/image of the container to run.
 Any command to execute in the created container can be passed into this string also, separated by spaces
     - *optional extra arguments like -p, --network etc. to pass to the docker run command*
+- **run-build-tool**: Allows the execution of a defined built tool (currently `maven` and `npm` are supported).
+  - *Arguments*: 1 positional argument specifying build tool (maven|npm)
+    - Named Arguments for each command:
+      - **maven**: `goals`: a required attribute storing a list of maven goals to execute. `arguments`: a list of additional arguments to pass to the maven command line
+      - **npm**: `arguments`: a required attribute storing a list of arguments to pass to the npm command line

 ### Custom Commands
 You can define your own custom commands to perform your use-case specific tasks.
 The general process for defining a